mchiu83/Webex-CLI/README.md

 ---

+## Prerequisites

+Before running this tool, the following must already be in place in Webex Control Hub:

+- **Location created** — the target location must exist in Control Hub.
+This tool does not create locations.
+- **DIDs available** — all phone numbers (DIDs) to be assigned must already be provisioned to the location by your PSTN provider and visible in Control Hub under the location's number inventory.

+The tool will validate both of these during its pre-flight checks and will abort if the location cannot be found or if a requested DID is not in the available pool.

 ## ASO Bulk Import Tool

 The primary workflow.
 Reads an Excel file from the `bulk/` folder and provisions a location top-to-bottom.